 Is there a job placement or career day?

-What athletic scholarships are available?
+Are athletic scholarships available?

-There are athletic scholarships available with all intercollegiate sports.
+Yes.
 Contact the coach of your sport for more information via our Athletic website.

 In what athletic associations, divisions, and conference does Anderson participate?

 Anderson competes in the NCAA Division II and is a member of the South Atlantic Conference.

 In what intercollegiate sports does the college participate?

 Women: cross-country, track & field, soccer, basketball, volleyball, tennis, golf, fast-pitch softball, cheer, and lacrosse (spring 2023)